Manage Credentials new in v0.33.0

 - This type of credential lives as a file on your machine.

-This is the default type of credentials and it is created when using the
+This is the default type of credentials and it is created upon signup or when running

 - Backup Codes